shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

 Here are some of the harms that we see

 <ol>
-    <li>Poor Model Quality leads to lower conversion rates</li>
+    <li>Poor Model Quality leads to actual conversion rates falling below desired</li>
-    <li>Poor Model Quality leads to service provider's domain put on the spam list by major email service providers</li>
+    <li>Poor Model Quality leads to service provider's domain put on the spam list by major email service providers and / or by customers</li>
-    <li>Customers have a bad perception of the service provider</li>
+    <li>Customers have a bad perception of the service provider and it affects Brand</li>
 </ol>